Sleaford Mod door times for upcoming shows confirmed

 The band have two shows left starting with the gig at O2 Academy in Bristol on Thursday, 30 November.
 Doors will open at 7pm and two support acts will perform first.

-For fans heading to Alexandra Palace in London, the doors will open at 6.30pm the venue has confirmed.
+For fans heading to Alexandra Palace in London on Saturday, the doors will open at 6.30pm the venue has confirmed.
 Sleaford Mods will have support from John Grant, Big Special, Stewart Lee, Hot Chip DJ for the show.

 The venue has also advised that due to strike action there will be no trains to or from Alexandra Palace after 6.18pm on 2 December.
 Make sure to plan ahead.